 We will share personal information about children, families, and ourselves.
 Respecting confidentiality is your professional responsibility.

-You will be involved in: planning, set-up, activity supervision, clean-up, outdoor play supervision, appearance of the Center, guidance and discipline, preparing and cleaning up snack, dressing, seminars, parent interaction and communication, and other tasks as requested by your cooperating teacher.
+You will be involved in: planning, set-up, activity supervision, clean-up, outdoor play supervision, appearance of the Center, guidance and discipline, preparing and cleaning up snack, dressing, seminars, parent interaction and communication, and other tasks as requested by your mentor educator.

 You will be part of a teaching team including professional staff and university students.
 We need to be supportive of each other and responsible to the team.
 We all have different backgrounds.
 Each contributes to other’s learning and growth.
 Teamwork is your professional responsibility.